CarlosGabrielMoralesUmasi/Paralela_CUDA/greyscale/README.md

 ##
 3. The program will load the "messi1.png" image, convert it to grayscale, and save the resulting image as "write.png" in the same directory.

+## Libraries

+This program utilizes the following library:

+- [stb_image and stb_image_write](https://github.com/nothings/stb) - A single-file public domain (or MIT licensed) C/C++ library for loading and saving various image formats.

 ## How It Works

 The program consists of the following parts: